ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

    ```
    {: pre}

-The placeholders in the `docker-compose.yml` file is automatically picked up from the `.env` file.
+The placeholders in the `docker-compose.yml` file are automatically picked up from the `.env` file.
 Make sure the `.env` file is updated with actual details.

 If you already have Kibana up and running, make sure to update the enterprise host url in the kibana.yml config.